The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Related Work

-\para{Funding infrastructure of misinformation.} Ours is not the first work to consider the role of the online advertising ecosystem in funding misinformation.
-In fact, it has been known for several years that online advertising provides the primary revenue stream for misinformation websites \cite{kshetri2017economics, article1, article2, article3, article4}.
-Han \etal \cite{han2022infrastructure}, in their study focused on network infrastructure, also explored the revenue streams on misinformation websites and identified disproportionately high reliance on advertising and consumer donations.
-Bozarth \etal \cite{bozarth2020market} showed that although there is a unique ecosystem of `risky' AdXs that partner with publishers of misinformation, there is also a heavy presence of mainstream AdXs (\eg Google) in the misinformation ecosystem.
 Braun \& Eklund \cite{braun2019fake} take a qualitative approach to understand the role of the advertising ecosystem in increasing revenues of misinformation and the dismantling of traditional journalism.
-Their work, along with numerous others \cite{timmer2016fighting, tambini2017fake, vasu2018fake}, has highlighted the need for additional transparency to realize the promise of market-based strategies to curb funding of misinformation.
-Considering another angle, several studies have also examined how deceptive ads are used to promote and fund harmful products \cite{mejova2020advertisers, jamison2020vaccine, boudewyns2021two} and ideologies \cite{zeng2020bad, zeng2021polls, chen2022misleading}.
+Their work, along with numerous others~\cite{timmer2016fighting, tambini2017fake, vasu2018fake}, has highlighted the need for additional transparency to realize the promise of market-based strategies to curb funding of misinformation.